 But like most people with depression, and especially men, social isolation kept Matt from getting the help he needed until it was almost too late.
 Thankfully, he learned a few strategies to cope and now lives a happy life with his wife and kids.

+In Reasons to Stay Alive, he shares those strategies.
 Here are 3 helpful lessons I got out of this book:

 - If you’re depressed, reading books to get out of your own head can help.